jorritvm/private_repositories/README.md

 ### counting_stars
 An OpenCL implementation to count stars on astral images using GPU computing.

+## Clojure
+### ecommerce
+Parallel customer handling for an ecommerce system in clojure using software transactional memory (STM).

 ## Scheme
 ### cps-generator
 A scheme compiler written in scheme using the continuation passing style with support for generators.